0x0m/writeups/tryhackme/sea_surfer/README.md

 ![](images/6.PNG)

-We edit the payload to see what user is running.
+We edit the payload so that we can confirm the current user's username.

 ```php
 <?php